syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ### Notifying transition completed

-As long as the tile is frozen, transitions occur repeatedly in hubtile for each specified interval.
-[HubTileTransitionCompleted](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~HubTileTransitionCompleted_EV.html) event fires on each transition completion.
+As long as the tile is frozen, transitions occur repeatedly in hubtile for each specified interval.[HubTileTransitionCompleted](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~HubTileTransitionCompleted_EV.html) event fires on each transition completion.
 Below example demonstrates the working of HubTileTransitionCompleted event in SfHubTile.

 {% tabs %}
 {% highlight XAML%}